Skip to Content

 Trumpeter Swan

-Trumpeter Swans Are the Largest Native White Birds in Pennsylvania
+Trumpeter Swans Are The Largest Native White Birds in Pennsylvania

 Trumpeter Swan Range and Conservation Status